mobizt/FirebaseClient/README.md

 Async Firebase Client library for Arduino Documentation.

-This library is the `REST APIs Firebase Client` that supports the following `Firebase Products` and `Google Cloud Products`.
+This library is the `REST APIs Firebase Client` that supports the following `Firebase` and `Google Cloud` products` in one places.

 - `Firebase Realtime Database`
 - `Cloud Firestore Database`